"Everybody's got a laughing place. Maybe this one is yours!"

 - At the end of the "Naboo" ending, C-3PO tries to land the Starspeeder into a hangar but has no idea where the brakes are, in a Call-Back to Captain Rex from the original attraction.
 He ends up making the ship smash directly into a Naboo ship, with the tip smashing through the window and into the audience.
 The pit droid on the ship is not happy about this.Made even better by his comment when the pit droid falls off.
 "No, I did not give you permission to come aboard."

-- Chewbacca gets stuck to the windshield at one point.
+- Chewbacca gets stuck to the windshield at one point in the "Kashyyyk" segment.

 - Any video featuring the Mad Hatter and Alice or any character from Alice in Wonderland around the parks.

 - At the Royal Theatre, a comedic duo known as Mr. Smythe and Mr. Jones performs plays of Tangled and Beauty and the Beast with help from Rapunzel, Flynn, Belle, and Lumiere.
 Hilarity Ensues.
 For starters, Rapunzel refuses to let down her hair because it takes forever to braid, and Mr. Smythe assures Belle that Mr. Jones doesn't need any stage magic to act as dumb as Gaston.

 - Goofy Visits Disneyland in The Art of Vacationing, 2 and a half minutes of pure genius, exactly what you'd expect from the clumsy dog himself, and a mascot one no less.
 All written in the style of his classic "The Art of..." shorts.

 - Some captains of the Storybook Land Canal Boats will give an explanation as to why Monstro the Whale acts like a tunnel.
 Apparently, he sneezed so hard, his tail blew right off.

 - Darth Vader Goes to Disneyland.
 The updated Star Tours hadn't opened yet, though, so Lord Vader and his Stormtroopers try to find ways to kill time until then, to the accompaniment of a twinkly remix of "The Imperial Theme".
 When they return and the attraction STILL isn't open, Vaders basically says "screw this" and opens the doors to the attraction using the Force.

 - This video of the villains celebrating Halloween.